Retinal detachment

 Tractional retinal detachment

-This is when your retina is pulled away by scar tissue within your eye.
-This can happen if you have an abnormal growth of blood vessels in your eye, most often because of diabetes.
-This is a rare type of retinal detachment.
+This is when your retina is pulled away by scar tissue in your eye.
+It can happen if you have an abnormal growth of blood vessels in your eye – usually caused by diabetes.

 Causes of retinal detachment

 • Retinal lattice degeneration.
-This is when the outer edges of your retina become thinned in a lattice pattern.
-It may then tear or holes may form.
+The outer edges of your retina get thinner in a lattice pattern, which leads to tear or holes.

 • An eye injury.
-This may cause your retina to detach straightaway.
-Detachment can also happen months or even years later.
+Your retina may detach straightaway, but this can also happen months or even years later.

-• Diabetic retinopathy (due to diabetes).
-This is an abnormal growth of blood vessels from your retina that can cause bleeding and scarring, which can pull on your retina.
+• Diabetic retinopathy (due to diabetes ).
+Abnormal growth of blood vessels in the eye can cause bleeding and scarring.
+This can pull on your retina.

 Symptoms of retinal detachment

-The most common retinal detachment symptoms are changes in your eyesight that may happen suddenly or over hours, days or weeks.
-There may be some warning signs of a detached retina.
-You may get things appearing in your vision for the first time such as:
+Retinal detachment symptoms usually involve changes in your eyesight.
+These may happen suddenly or over hours, days or weeks.
+You may notice some warning signs in your vision, such as:

 • flashes of light